kishkaru/web-crawler/README.md

 web-crawler
 ===========

-A simple single-threaded web crawler.
+A simple multi-threaded web crawler.

-Specify a START_CRAWL_URL and it will crawl attached links to the page.
+Specify a `START_CRAWL_URL` and a `RESTRICT_TO_DOMAIN` filter, and it will crawl attached links to the page.